GENERAL INFO ABOUT STUDENT LOANS and Student Loan Relief

 If you are a parent, you can consolidate your Parent PLUS loans at any time, as long as the loans have been fully disbursed.
 Parents can consolidate any time after disbursement regardless of the student’s enrollment status.

-Why Do We Consolidate Your Loans?
+Why Does Student Loan Relief Consolidate Your Loans?

 If your monthly student loan payments are breaking your budget, you want to ease your payment burden by extending your repayment time, you’re paying high or variable interest rates on your loans, you’re in a grace or repayment period of your loans, you’re a parent who prefers to consolidate loans taken out for your child, you want to reduce your student loan debt to improve your credit score, you’re about to apply for a mortgage or other major loan (student loan consolidation will improve your creditworthiness, thus increasing your chances of qualifying) or you simply want the convenience of making one student loan payment per month – it’s time to consolidate according to Jason Spencer Student Loan.